The impact of the coming rule changes under IFRS and us GAAP adds to the already complex environment for a foreign firm doing business in China.

 Foreign firms doing business in China generally recognise revenues and track their results of operations under multiple types of accounting principle bases; PRC tax/GAAP basis (which is a statutory requirement for the annual Corporate Income Tax (CIT) filing), US GAAP or IFRS or other foreign GAAP (the reporting accounting principles used by the parent company or foreign entity operating in China) and other tax revenue recognition bases such as reporting under the VAT regime.

 Early adoption is not permitted under US GAAP but is permitted under IFRS.
-Because the cumulative effective of the change will be required to be presented at the beginning of the adoption period under both US GAAP and IFRS standards, entities should immediately begin assessing how the affect on their current revenue recognition practices and prepare an implementation plan for the new standard.
+Because the cumulative effect of the change will be required to be presented at the beginning of the adoption period under both US GAAP and IFRS standards, entities should immediately begin assessing how the effect on their current revenue recognition practices and prepare an implementation plan for the new standard.

 Main differences from current U.S GAAP and IFRS